 covered in my taking good photos

-First connect your camera to the computer, with the USB
+If the images are on a camera, connect your camera to the computer, with the USB

 cable it came with or by putting its memory card in a card